bengsfort/rollup-plugin-generate-html-template/README.md

 };
 ```

-On final bundle generation the provided template file will have a `script` tag injected directly above the closing `body` tag with a link to the js bundle.
+On final bundle generation the provided template file will have a `script` tag injected directly above the closing `body` tag with a link to the js bundle and similarly a `link` tag above the closing `head` to the css bundle.
 By default it uses the same file name and places it directly next to the JS bundle.

 ```html
 <!-- src/index.html -->